ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_perception.md

 [OpenCV](https://opencv.org/) or [PCL](https://pointclouds.org/).

-When working with ROS we have to install required dependency using `ros-noetic-cv-bridge`.
-This will install additional dependencies like oopencv (`libopencv-dv`).
+When working with ROS we have to install required dependency using `ros-noetic-vision-opencv`.
+This will install additional dependencies like OpenCV (`libopencv-dv`) and `ros-noetic-cv-bridge`.
 There is no need to install OpenCV from source or the Ubuntu binaries (deb package).

+If you want to use OpenCV without ROS you should consider installing it from [source using CMake](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).
+This will allow you to configure what features should be installed, e.g., example code.
+{: .notice }